-In the September 2018 issue 22 of Beautiful Bizarre Magazine we launched a new editorial which has become a much loved regular feature in the magazine.
-SNAPSHOT asks 6 artists the same 4 questions.
-In the September 2018 issue, these were the SNAPSHOT questions:
+The SNAPSHOT editorial in Beautiful Bizarre Magazine is a much loved regular feature, in which we ask 6 artists the same 4 questions.
+In the September 2018 Issue 22, these were the SNAPSHOT questions:

 - If you had to choose only three words that you feel best describes your work what would they be, and why?

 - Many things inundate our daily lives.
 What role do you feel art and the artist still have in today’s society?